 Location Address: 2600 Richview Road | Mt.
 Vernon, IL 62864

-Cedarhurst Center for the Arts offers free staff/ docent led tours that focus on current exhibitions as well as the Permanent Collection, the Goldman-Kuenz Sculpture Park and the beautiful buildings and grounds at Cedarhurst.
+Cedarhurst Center for the Arts offers free staff/docent led tours that focus on current exhibitions as well as the Permanent Collection, the Goldman-Kuenz Sculpture Park and the beautiful buildings and grounds at Cedarhurst.
 Our volunteer docents are qualified professionals, many with an education and or art background.
 Tours are designed to include concepts and skills appropriate to the visiting student or adult group.
-Docent led tours are available upon request for large and small groups.
-Please make reservations 2 weeks in advance by calling 618.242.1236 ext.
-221 or email firstname.lastname@example.org.
+Docent led tours are available upon request for groups of 10 or more and must be scheduled at least 2 weeks in advance.
+Please click below to request a tour date.
+After completion one of our staff will contact you at the email provided to gather additional information.
 Applicable gallery admission fees apply.
-Back to Top
+Applicable gallery admission fees apply.
+For additional information, please call 618-242-1236 ext.
+248 or email firstname.lastname@example.org.

 Mt.
 Vernon, home to Cedarhurst, is known as the Heartland of Hospitality in southern Illinois for a good reason.
 Here you’ll find everything you need with over 1100 hotel rooms including accommodations for large groups and conventions.
 In addition to local shops, Mt.
 Vernon’s Times Square Mall offers a variety of shopping, including department and sports stores, and the Rend Lake College Marketplace offers a variety of discount stores, including a golf outlet.
 Other attractions in the Mt.
 Vernon area include the Appellate Courthouse where Abraham Lincoln represented clients, The Aquatic Zoo, the Jefferson County Historical Village, and C. E. Brehm Library with its impressive genealogy collection.
 Outdoor enthusiasts will enjoy acres of public parks and golf courses.
 Rend Lake, a 19,000-acre recreational complex, offers visitors a multitude of activities, including golfing, swimming, boating, camping, hiking, fishing, and hunting.
 For more information on activities and events in the Mt.
 Vernon and surrounding area, including available lodging, click on the links provided below for more information: